-Sign up here by 24 October to join the first cohort of discussion groups.
+Sign up here by 27 October to join the first cohort of discussion groups.

 The main goal for this week is for participants to get to know each other and form shared intentions about what they want discussion sessions to look like.
-I recommend spending the first third of the session talking about where each person is coming from and what they want to get out of the curriculum.
+We recommend spending the first third of the session talking about where each person is coming from and what they want to get out of the curriculum.

 Main readings: